 Possible content types – posts that can go viral on social media

-Sample KPIs – social shares, followers, article views
+Sample KPIs – social media shares, followers, article views

 Example: Here’s a fun post that you wouldn’t really expect on an otherwise serious blog.
 It has got 310 shares on LinkedIn alone.

-When you research the different content types to try, remember that some content types can be used to meet multiple content objectives.
+When you research the different types of content to try, remember that some types of content can be used to meet multiple content objectives.

 Take webinars, for example.
-You can use them to attract new audiences, as well as to push advanced users to buy.
+You can use them to assert yourself as a thought leader, attract new audiences, and also push advanced users to buy.
 Of course, the subjects of your webinars will be different.

-2. Match content with the different stages in the buying cycle
+2. Match great content with the different stages in the buying cycle

 66% B2B marketers cited “Developing targeted content by buyer stage/interest” as one of their greatest challenges in lead nurture programs.

-The key to developing the right content pieces for people in the different buying stages is in understanding the stages well.
+The key to developing the right types of content for people in the different buying stages is in understanding the stages well.

 Inbound Marketing identifies 3 stages in a typical buying journey: